 IMPORTA was one of the first non-profit organizations to successfully represent a gay couple in an adjustment of status application after such applications were first accepted.
 Since then IMPORTA has represented a number of gay and lesbian couples, and also transgender clients who suffered violent attacks on their lives.

 IMPORTA has processed more DACA applications than any other provider of immigration services in Santa Barbara County with a near 100% success record.
 We treat each case individually and have overcome potential rejections based on misleading juvenile criminal records or other errors by USCIS adjudicators.
-All of IMPORTA's legal work in representing DACA recipients is given without any charge.
-In additon, for a limited time the State of Caliufornia has provided funds for IMPORTA to pay the $495 government fee.
+Amost all of IMPORTA's legal work in representing DACA recipients is provided ithout any charge.
+In addition, for a limited time the State of California has provided funds for IMPORTA to pay the $495 government fee.
 Please call one of our offices for more information.